You've found an area that we don't have tips for yet.

 gets hacked, your credentials could be used to log into other sites.

-automatically complete the sign-in fields for you the next time you visit.
-Access the
+will automatically complete the sign-in fields for you the next time you visit.
+Access

-Chrome menu by clicking on the icon in the top right and selecting "Settings."
-Then, scroll
+the Chrome menu by clicking on the icon in the top right and selecting "Settings."
+Then,

 Under the "Passwords and forms" section, check the "Offer to save your web passwords" box